Vivek-04022001/documentation/plone.app.dexterity/advanced/workflow.md

 A state can also assign *local roles* to *groups*.
 This is akin to assigning roles to groups on Plone's {guilabel}`Sharing` tab, but the mapping of roles to groups happens on each state change, much like the mapping of roles to permissions.
 Thus, you can say that in the `pending_secondary` state, members of the {guilabel}`Secondary reviewers` group have the {guilabel}`Reviewer` local role.
-This is powerful stuff when combined with the more usual role-to-permission mapping, although it is not very commonly used.
+This is powerful stuff when combined with the more usual role-to-permission mapping, although it's not very commonly used.

 State changes result in a number of *variables* being recorded, such as the *actor* (the user that invoked the transition), the *action* (the name of the transition), the date and time, and so on.
 The list of variables is dynamic, so each workflow can define any number of variables linked to [TALES](https://zope.readthedocs.io/en/latest/zopebook/AppendixC.html#tales-overview) expressions that are invoked to calculate the current value at the point of transition.